beckybeauchamp1/Sample-Teach/readme.md

   var socket = io();
 });
 ```
 Restart your server, and you should see that socket.io has been connected.
 Great!
-Now let's grab the content of the message input and have append it to the DOM when a user click's send.
+Now let's grab the content of the message input and have appended it to the DOM when a user clicks send.

 ```js
 $("button").on("click", function(){